seanpm2001/Learn/OldVersions/LEARN_REPOLIST/1-100/README.txt

 //// ----------------------------------------------------- \\\\

-//// Total repo count: 760 (not including SNU 2D ProgrammingTools IDE repositories, out of the 4 scope, as this would raise the count above 1,000, and wouldn't be necessary)
+//// Total repo count: 762 (not including SNU 2D ProgrammingTools IDE repositories, out of the 4 scope, as this would raise the count above 1,000, and wouldn't be necessary)

-//// 756+4=760
+//// 758+4=762

 //// ----------------------------------------------------- \\\\

 //// File info
 //// File type: URLL v3 list file (*.urll)
-//// File version: 29 (2024, Friday, November 15th at 04:39 pm PST)
+//// File version: 30 (2024, Monday, November 18th at 06:23 pm PST)
-//// Line count (including blank lines and compiler line): 1,045
+//// Line count (including blank lines and compiler line): 1,047

 //// ----------------------------------------------------- \\\\